mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 `calculateSpeeds` is another helper function that sets the speeds of the left and right servos based on which current buttons are pressed.
 It does this by adding or subtracting 10 from the left and right speed based on which buttons are pressed, then limiting each value to be between -10 and 10.
-This was if `w` is pressed the rover will move at full speed forwards.
+This means that if `w` is pressed the rover will move at full speed forwards.
 If `a` is pressed then it will rotate on the spot to the left.
 But if both `w` and `a` are pressed it will move in an arc to the left.
 It does not however call the api at all, only sets up the speeds locally.
 Instead the api will be called periodically and send the currently set values which we will see in the `start`/`stop` functions below.

 ```javascript
     calculateSpeeds() {